Justynkoenig/GettingStartedPython_Week6/README.md

     - `myStr.strip()` - Removes whitespace from the beginning or ending of the string
     - Methods can also be chained! - `myStr.strip().lower()`
     - `myStr.replace("y","ical")` - This method functions like find and replace, where the first argument is the text to find and the second argument is the text to use when replacing.
+    - # IMPORTANT - can be used to replace single nucleotides - neeed to store new output in a new variable - Mynuc = Mynuc......
+    - # can use join to join or concatanate two strings together - possibly?????
+    -
     - `myStr.split("O")` - Breaks up the string, using the character provided as an argument as the delimiter.
 This method then returns a list of new strings.
 We'll talk more about lists later.

 ## Comments in Python
+# IMPORTANT - lists are surrounded by [ ] and can be changed

 - Just like with bash, comments are essential in Python.
 - Comments are included in Python by putting a `#` at the beginning of a line.